 What kinds of personal information does Booking.com collect?

-Why does Booking.com collect, use, and share personal information?
+Why does Booking.com collect, use and share personal information?

 - Registration and account administration.
-Here Booking.com uses personal information to register your property and allow you and Booking.com to administer and manage your property account.
-If you haven’t finalized the online registration, we may email you a reminder to continue with the registration.
-We believe that this additional service is useful to our accommodation partners, because it allows them to carry on with the registration without having to fill in all the registration details from scratch.
+Here Booking.com uses personal information to register your property and to allow you and Booking.com to administer and manage your property account.
+If you haven’t finalised the online registration, we may email you a reminder to continue with the registration.
+We believe that this additional service is useful to our accommodation partners because it allows them to carry on with the registration without having to fill in all the registration details from scratch.
 Reminder emails contain an unsubscribe option that you can use if you don’t want us to send you any more messages.

 - Booking.com offers accommodation providers various means to communicate with its guests.
 Accommodation providers can contact Booking.com to forward information or questions about reservations to guests or directly communicate with a guest by use of alias emails, which always include Booking.com as a recipient.
-Booking.com may access communications and uses automated systems to review, scan, and analyze communications for security purposes; fraud prevention; compliance with legal and regulatory requirements; investigations of potential misconduct; product development and improvement; research; customer engagement, including to provide guests with information and offers that we believe may be of interest to them; and customer or technical support.
-Note that all communications sent or received using Booking.com communication tools will be received and stored by Booking.com.
+Booking.com may access communications and uses automated systems to review, scan, and analyse communications for security purposes; fraud prevention; compliance with legal and regulatory requirements; investigations of potential misconduct; product development and improvement; research; customer engagement, including to provide guests with information and offers that we believe may be of interest to them; and customer or technical support.
+Note, all communications sent or received using Booking.com communication tools will be received and stored by Booking.com.

 Note that property information, including the name of the property, will be used in accordance with the General Delivery Terms as part of the separately executed Accommodation Agreement.
 By sharing other people’s personal data in relation to your property, you confirm that these individuals have agreed to have their personal data shared with and used by Booking.com in accordance with this policy.